 Community Services: Company is providing direct in-person or in-kind community services to help with relief efforts, such as organizing food banks, blood drives, or even providing free softwares for schools.

 Corporate Leadership: Company’s leadership has taken actions to mitigate financial risks and support the well-being of workers, customers, and communities during the COVID-19 pandemic.
-Drill down to explore details about whether a company’s C-suite executives and/or board members are taking a pay cut, how much of their pay (as a percent) is being cut.
+Drill down to explore details about whether a company’s CEO, C-Suite executives, and/or board members are taking a pay cut, and how much of their pay (as a percent) is being cut.

 Customer Accommodations: Company is offering special accommodations to customers.
 Drill down to explore whether companies are offering discounts or price cuts to their customers, allowing customers to defer payment of goods and services, continuing to provide essential utilities to customers who are unable to make payments at this time, and/or providing services to vulnerable populations such as reserving the first hour of shopping for high-risk customers.

 Financial Assistance: Company is offering a grant, bonus, wage increase, or other financial assistance to employees to help curb income volatility as a result of changes in hours of operation, closures, or service suspensions, or reward workers who are on the frontlines risking their health and safety to keep business running.
-Drill down to explore details about whether a company is adding funds or expanding eligibility for its employee grant programs, whether a company is offering a one-time bonus to employees and the amount available to them, as well as details about and whether a company has increased hourly wages permanently or temporarily for its employees and the amount by which wages have been increased.
+Drill down to explore details about whether a company is adding funds or expanding eligibility for its employee grant programs, whether a company is offering a one-time bonus to employees and the minimum and maximum amounts available to them, whether a company has increased hourly wages permanently or temporarily for its employees and the amount by which wages have been increased, as well as whether a company has increased overtime pay, and if so, at what rate.

 Furloughs or Unpaid Leave: Company has announced furloughs – an employer-mandated suspension of work without pay – or other types of employer-mandated unpaid leave in order to offset lost revenues.
 Drill down to explore details about how many weeks the furlough is expected to last, the number or percent of employees impacted, whether a company is continuing to provide employees with their health care benefits during the furlough, and whether a company is providing additional support for furloughed workers.
 These additional supports range from fully covering health care premiums for workers (a step beyond just continuing to provide health care benefits) to setting furloughed employees up with temporary jobs at other companies.